sushilt553/Card-Game/README.md

 1. There is 1 dealer
 2. There are 5 players
 3. There is 1 standard 52 card deck (no jokers)
-4. 2 cards are dealt per player in a robin round manner
+4. Two cards are dealt per player in a robin round manner
 5. Between hands, all cards return to the deck and shuffled
 4. It is players vs dealer game
 5. The highest hand wins